mmistakes/made-mistakes-jekyll/src/_pages/terms.md

 Amazon, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.
 You can read [Amazon's Privacy Policy](http://www.amazon.com/gp/help/customer/display.html?nodeId=468496).

-#### Google Adsense

-Google Adsense, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.
-You can read [Google Adsense Privacy Policy](http://support.google.com/adsense/bin/answer.py?hl=en&answer=48182).

 #### Google Analytics

 Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
 You can read [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).